Collins v. Virginia

 Collins v.
-Virginia, No. 16-1027, 584 U.S. ___ (2018), was a case before the US Supreme Court involving search and seizure.
+Virginia, No. 16-1027, 584 U.S. 586 (2018), was a case before the Supreme Court of the United States involving search and seizure.
 At issue was whether the Fourth Amendment's motor vehicle exception permits a police officer uninvited and without a warrant to enter private property, approach a house, and search a vehicle parked a few feet from the house that is otherwise visible from off the property.
-In an 8–1 judgement, the Supreme Court ruled that the automobile exception does not apply to vehicles parked within the home or the curtilage of a private homeowner.
+In an 8–1 judgment, the Supreme Court ruled that the automobile exception does not apply to vehicles parked within the home or the curtilage of a private homeowner.

 Background

-In Albemarle County, Virginia, Officer David Rhodes observed from the street what appeared to be a motorcycle with a distinctive appearance under a tarp parked on the property of a home in which the Charlottesville resident Ryan Austin Collins was staying.
+In Albemarle County, Virginia, police officer David Rhodes observed from the street what appeared to be a motorcycle with a distinctive appearance under a tarp parked on the property of a home in which the Charlottesville resident Ryan Austin Collins was staying.
 Rhodes had recognized the colors from a previous high-speed chase two months earlier in which the rider of the motorcycle had eluded him.
-Officer Rhodes obtained the vehicle's license plate number using footage from his dashcam video.
+Officer Rhodes obtained the vehicle's license-plate number using footage from his dashcam video.
 Rhodes then found photographs of the motorcycle on Collins's Facebook pages that appeared to be taken from where he had seen it parked, which was near the home in an area that was walled on one side by the home and on two sides by a short brick wall.
 With that as probable cause, Rhodes entered the property in the absence of Collins and, without a warrant, lifted the tarp, took additional photographs, and determined that the bike had been stolen.
 When Collins returned to the home, Rhodes arrested him on charges of stealing the bike, and the key to the motorcycle was discovered in Collins's possession on arrest.
 Collins denied owning or having ridden the bike for months.

 At trial court, Collins argued that the police had illegally entered the property to search it, as the vehicle was parked with the walled area that he considered the curtilage of the home, a violation under the Fourth Amendment, and sought to void the evidence taken by Rhodes's search.

-The state argued that the previous chase and both photographs Collins had posted on Facebook of himself and the motorcycle were sufficient probable cause.
+The state argued that the previous chase and both photographs that Collins had posted on Facebook of himself and the motorcycle were sufficient probable cause.
 The trial court agreed with the state that Rhodes has probable cause to search under the tarp.
 The ruling was upheld both in the state's appeal courts and in the Virginia Supreme Court, with the latter affirming that Rhodes's search was proper under the motor vehicle exception to the Fourth Amendment defined by past Supreme Court cases, which allowed for warrantless searches for automobiles with probable cause.